 3. Eat a protein with a complex carb for every meal.
 Do this throughout the day and avoid refined sugar and flour.
 For example, I always make sure that I have a serving of vegan protein powder at work for when I forget my lunch or for when I am especially hungry.

 - hard boiled egg

 - celery with nut butter

 - whole food bar (check that it isn’t too high in sugar)

 If you are experiencing difficulties digesting protein, (gas, bloating, feeling heavy) which is common in people with adrenal fatigue, consult with our Holistic Nutritionist for suggestions.
 Many people avoid protein but this aggrevates the problem!
 Avoiding is NOT.
 THE.
 ANSWER.

 4. Up your salt and lower you potassium intake.
 Yup, generally when you are adrenally fatigued you have enough potassium but could use more sea salt.
 It’s all about balancing these 2 minerals.
 Pay attention to your cravings but respond to them in a more healthful way.
 Instead of chips, try a handful of roasted chic peas.
 Salt your foods lightly with sea salt. (especially the vegetarians out there because you aren’t getting the salts you would normally get from meat)

 5. Avoid caffeinated beverages.
 I know I know, this is a tough sell but caffeine is very hard on your adrenals.
 Green tea is a better option because it contains high amounts of antioxidants.
-Or, have you tried Dandy Blend which is what I refer to as my fake coffee.
-Super delicious with almond milk and a sprinkle of cinnamon and stevia.
+Or, have you tried Dandy Blend which is what I refer to as my ‘fake coffee’.
+Super delicious with almond milk and a sprinkle of cinnamon and stevia or monk fruit sweetener.

 6. Get your magnesium.
 End your day with a cup of cal/mag which will help you to calm down and encourage a restful sleep.